jason-28/Learning-Note/SQL/SELECT from WORLD Tutorial.md

      ELSE continent END as newcontinent
      FROM world WHERE name LIKE 'A%' or name LIKE 'B%'

-## Show the name, the original continent and the new continent of all countries.

-* Oceania becomes Australasia

-* Countries in Eurasia and Turkey go to Europe/Asia

-* Caribbean islands starting with 'B' go to North America, other Caribbean islands go to South America
+## Show the name, the original continent and the new continent of all countries.(Oceania becomes Australasia,Countries in Eurasia and Turkey go to Europe/Asia,Caribbean islands starting with 'B' go to North America, other Caribbean islands go to South America

      SELECT name,continent,
      CASE WHEN continent='Oceania' THEN 'Australasia'